CAPApplicationVersion

 # <-- as the deprovisioning steps are not specified, only the `TenantOperation` workload (first available) will be executed

-In the example above, for each tenant operation, not only are the valid jobs (steps) specified, but also the order in which they are to be executed.
+In the example above, for each tenant operation, the valid jobs (steps) and their execution order are specified.
 Each step in an operation is defined with:

 • workloadName refers to the job workload executed in this operation step.